 Fall, Winter, Spring

 Honors course providing detailed analysis of specialized topics in management.
 Possible topics include: venture capital, the financial services industry, e-business, behavioral finance, advanced consumer behavior, entrepreneurship, high-tech marketing, risk management, and option value approaches to business strategy.
 Students cannot receive credit for this course and ECON 194F.
 Prerequisite(s): ECON 100A or ECON 100M, ECON 100B or ECON 100N, and ECON 113.
 Enrollment is by permission of instructor, and review of performance in economics courses.
-Enrollment is restricted to senior and junior business management economics majors.
+Enrollment is restricted to junior and senior business management economics majors.

 Enhances students' marketability, strengthens verbal and written communication skills, teaches appropriate business etiquette, improves networking skills, and helps students determine how to become an integral part of an organization's intellectual capacity.
 Business professionals provide guest presentations.